Chapter 7 BWV 93 Wer nur den lieben Gott lässt walten

 The six phrases of the embellished chorale melody (beginning in bars 1, 4, 9, 12, 17 and 27) are all incorporated in the vocal line.
 On this occasion Bach does not point them up by adding a consistently reiterated continuo idea, although a quaver bass does underpin phrases 3, 4 and 6.
 But otherwise the strategy is much the same as in the previous recitative, the chorale sections enumerating the principle statements, the recitative sections elaborating them.
 The former warn us not to imagine that God has forsaken us for He shall balance our relative fortunes and apportion to us appropriately.
 The recitative sections expand these ideas translating them, with examples, into a more colloquial exposition of the dogma.

-Time now to rouse the congregation, perhaps even to 'jolly' them along.
+Time now to rouse the congregation, perhaps even to ‘jolly’ them along.
 The Lutheran services were long (up to three hours) and even in summer the churches could be cold!
 The final chorale is quiet, simple and contemplative, an unpretentious prayer.
 So if there is any energising necessary, it has to come now; and so it does.
-Only four performers are required, a soprano, oboist, cellist and keyboard player, the musical character suggesting that in this case the last of these might be a harpsichordist rather than an organist.
+Only four performers are required, a soprano, oboist, cellist and keyboard player, the musical character suggesting that in this case the last of these might have been a harpsichordist rather than an organist.

 This is a joyous, energetic little movement, a straight-forward ritornello structure beginning with an infectiously rising oboe melody.
 The chorale has, for the moment disappeared.
-The text is a personal statement----I look to the Lord and trust in God who can truly perform wonders.
+The text is a personal statement—-I look to the Lord and trust in God who can truly perform wonders.
 The generally ascending melodic directions encapsulate the image of gazing upwards to the throne of the Lord.

 The soprano takes up a simplified version of the ritornello melody while the oboe supports it with flickering wisps of sound.
 There is little explicit imagery.
 The text is fundamentally optimistic and the mood is upbeat, cheerful and positive if just slightly moderated by the minor key.
 But for the ‘Schweitzarians’ who may deplore constant reiterations of the chorale melody, there is one final surprise.
 It manifests itself once more in the vocal line, half way through the movement and using the final two phrases only (bars 23-5 and 28-30).

-The text of these lines states----He is the Worker of miracles which He does according to His will.
+The text of these lines states—-He is the Worker of miracles which He does according to His will.
 This insertion confirms the aria as an indisputable part of the architecture of this cantata but Bach′s intention is not merely structural.
 These two lines shine out beyond the general mood of optimism to stress the key premise of the work; God′s omnipotence and the implications of this for sinner and Christian alike.

-The plainly harmonised closing chorale urges us to sing and pray as we follow His guidance----trust in Heaven and we shall not be forsaken.
+The plainly harmonised closing chorale urges us to sing and pray as we follow His guidance—-trust in Heaven and we shall not be forsaken.
 It completes a work of great beauty and variety, significant especially for the innovation of the hybrid recitatives.

 Boyd (p 521) describes this cantata thus; ‘In its symmetry of design, its effective musical structure and above all, its sheer strength of expression, this work affords a notably fine example of Bach’s trenchant originality in the composition of a chorale cantata’.